moznion/jesque-robust-worker-pool/README.md

 =============

 An implementation of worker pooling for [jesque](https://github.com/gresrun/jesque).
-It monitors status of pooling workers and if it detects died worker then reincarnate a new worker.
+It monitors status of pooling workers and if it detects died worker then adjust number of workers.

 Synopsis
 ---